layilin/SP23-33852/_texts/sc-page137.md

 - Then laws, Oppression's scourge, fair Virtue's prop,
 - Offspring of Wisdom! should impartial reign, [240]
 - To knit the whole in well-accorded strife:
-- Servants, not slaves; of choice, and not compell'd'
+- Servants, not slaves; of choice, and not compell'd
 - The Blacks should cultivate the Cane-land isles.

 - SAY, shall the muse the various ills recount,